henkvancann/dkms-demo/README.md

 To run it:
 1. Run the `infrastructure`;
-2. Go to `watcher_oobi_qr_code` and run it;
+2. Get and install `controller2` mobile app;
-1. Get and install `controller2` mobile app;
+3. Go to `watcher_oobi_qr_code` and run it;
-2. Using `controller2` mobile app scan the QR code printed to the STDOUT by `watcher_oobi_qr_code`;
+4. Using `controller2` mobile app scan the QR code printed to the STDOUT by `watcher_oobi_qr_code`;
-3. Go to `controller1_terminal_app`, run the app, from the main menu select `Perform introduction (OOBI via QR code)` and scan it from the `controller2` mobile app;
+5. Go to `controller1_terminal_app`, run the app, from the main menu select `Perform introduction (OOBI via QR code)` and scan it from the `controller2` mobile app;
-4. having running `controller1` app, now select from the menu "Issue ACDC" and follow the process.
+6. having running `controller1` app, now select from the menu "Issue ACDC" and follow the process.
 At the end ACDC QR code will be generated.
 Scan it from the `controller2` mobile app.